sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 <p>

 Having the data in a suitable format, we can start calculating some quality metrics.
 We can for example calculate the percentage of mitocondrial and ribosomal genes per cell and add to the metadata.
 This will be helpfull to visualize them across different metadata parameteres (i.e. datasetID and chemistry version).
-There are several ways of doing this, and here manually calculate the proportion of mitochondrial reads and add to the metadata table.
+There are several ways of doing this.
+Here is an example of how to manually calculate the proportion of mitochondrial reads and add to the metadata table.

 Citing from “Simple Single Cell” workflows (Lun, McCarthy & Marioni, 2017): “High proportions are indicative of poor-quality cells (Islam et al. 2014; Ilicic et al. 2016), possibly because of loss of cytoplasmic RNA from perforated cells.
 The reasoning is that mitochondria are larger than individual transcript molecules and less likely to escape through tears in the cell membrane.”